 Eight Political Parties Endorse Kaduna PDP Guber Candidate

-The parties include the Action Alliance (AA), Allied Peoples Movement (APM), Action Peoples Party (APP), All Progressives Grand Alliance (APGA), Young Peoples Party (YPP), National Rescue Movement (NRM), Zenith Labour Party (ZLP) and Accord Party (AP).
+The parties include: Action Alliance (AA); Allied Peoples Movement (APM); Action Peoples Party (APP); All Progressives Grand Alliance (APGA); Young Peoples Party (YPP); National Rescue Movement (NRM); Zenith Labour Party (ZLP) and Accord Party (AP).

-Addressing a press conference on Monday in Kaduna, the governorship candidates of the political parties said they had resolved to mobilise their supporters to support the PDP candidate to kicked out the ruling All Progressives Congress (APC) in the state.
+Addressing a press conference yesterday in Kaduna, the governorship candidates of the political parties, said they had resolved to mobilise their supporters to support the PDP candidate to kick out the ruling All Progressives Congress (APC) in the state.

-Speaking on behalf of other candidates, the governorship candidate of YPP, Ambassador Sanin Yaya, said the decision to support the PDP was taken after extensive consultations with members of the eight political parties in the state.
+Speaking on behalf of other candidates, the governorship candidate of YPP, Sanin Yaya, said the decision to support the PDP was taken after extensive consultation with members of the eight political parties in the state.

-“Today, we wish to announce our support and loyalty to Rt.
+He added: “Today, we wish to announce our support and loyalty to Rt.
 Hon.
-Isah Ashiru, the gubernatorial candidate of of the PDP.”
+Isah Ashiru, the gubernatorial candidate of the PDP.”

 He accused the ruling APC of promoting religious sentiments to perpetuate itself in office.